How to diagnose and fix a P0171 trouble code

 What is a P0171 trouble code?

 The official definition of a P0171 code is: System too Lean (Bank 1).
-That means the pre-catalytic converter oxygen sensor is sensing a constantly lean condition from the exhaust entering the catalytic converter.
-A lean condition is one where there’s too much air and not enough or no unburned fuel.
-It is one of the most common trouble codes.
+That means the upstream oxygen sensor is sensing a constantly lean condition.

 What causes a P0171 trouble code?